 Like the Westin Colonnade, the Hyatt's 250 rooms are spacious -- more than 400 square feet.
 They each have a king or two full beds, and the clean, modern uniform furnishings of the typical business hotel -- thick, heavy wood furniture, a big brown headboard, and brown carpet.
 To some, the rooms might look a little dark and gloomy for the Sunshine State.

 Standard rooms come with kings or two double beds, before moving up to a petite suite which has a large sitting area (standard rooms only have a chair).
 My standard was on the seventh floor overlooking the pool and was very quiet, while others face the city and are equally quiet.
 Some rooms even come with balconies, patios, and skylights.

 Beds are firm, and sport 250-thread count sheets, down duvets, and firm pillows -- slightly edging out the beds two blocks away at the Westin Colonnade, which are equally soft and comfortable, but have such thick duvets that I woke up sweating.

-There are free cribs and rollaway beds, connecting rooms, a great kids' menu, and baby supplies to-go.
+There are free cribs and rollaway beds, as well as connecting rooms

 Cribs and roll-away beds are free, and fit into any room.
 There are also connecting rooms, which can join beds of any size.